White Horse Lodge

 WBro Derek Dove PPrSGW

-On the new banner, the Arms etc. are mounted on a Garter Blue background and has a border of one and a quarter inches.
+The Lodge Banner has its Arms etc. mounted on a Garter Blue background and has a border of one and a quarter inches.

 The banner is surmounted by a ‘scroll unfurled’ on which the name of the Lodge and its number are recorded.
 Beneath this is a white horse ‘passive alert’ standing on a green turf.
 This reflects the White Horse of Westbury which faces ‘counter changed’ – (to the left) the old banner horse faces to the right.